splynx/docs/files/en/voice/auto_cdr_processing/auto_cdr_processing.md

 Auto processing
 ==========

-Now (from splynx 2.3) the Voice auto CDR processing is managed here.
+The Voice auto CDR processing is managed here.
 We can import a CDR's to charge the customer and print the register of calls in his invoice.

 The process is similar to Voice/Processing/CDR import, but here we can import many CDR's together.